 - Do NOT open the freezer unnecessarily if power is interrupted or the freezer fails to operate properly.

 - The food will stay frozen about 2 days if the freezer is filled with food and you keep the door closed.
 If the freezer is not full, group packages together so they stay cold longer.

 - If you know the power may go off, turn the freezer control to the coldest temperature.
 If you might have several days without power, act quickly.
 Get dry ice and put it in the freezer before food starts to thaw.

 - HINT: Locate a source for dry ice BEFORE the power goes out to reduce your stress!
-For a 20-cubic-feet, full freezer, 50 pounds of dry ice keeps food frozen about four days.
+For a 20-cubic-foot, full freezer, 50 pounds of dry ice keeps food frozen about four days.
 If the freezer is only half-full, food may not stay frozen more than a day.
 With dry ice it may stay frozen for three days.
 To use dry ice, place cardboard on top of the food.
 Put the dry ice on top of the cardboard.
 Handle it with gloves and have the room well ventilated.
 Follow handling directions carefully.
 Caution: be certain of good ventilation in the room.
 Carbon dioxide gas can accumulate and cause loss of consciousness/asphyxiation.

 - If power will be out more than a few days, transfer foods as quickly as possible to another freezer or a commercial locker.

 - Do not put food out on the snow—the sun may cause warming.

 - Check temperatures of food in refrigerator and freezer.
 Use a food thermometer to check food item.
 If perishable food is above 40℉, discard it.